New Zealand fifty-dollar note

 The New Zealand fifty-dollar note is a New Zealand banknote.
 It is issued by the Reserve Bank of New Zealand and since 1999 has been a polymer banknote.
 It was first issued in 1983.
 The note originally had an image of Queen Elizabeth II on the front; since 1992 it has had an image of Sir Āpirana Ngata.

 Design

-There have been seven different series of New Zealand banknotes, and the fifty-dollar note was introduced with the fourth series of banknotes, to fill the gap between the twenty-dollar and one-hundred-dollar notes.
+There have been seven series of New Zealand banknotes.
+The first two series used the New Zealand pound, and the third was issued with dollar decimalisation in 1967, which did not include a fifty-dollar note between the twenty-dollar and one-hundred-dollar notes.